leonp/thisdaysportion/_drafts/2021-07-03-advertising-nicely.md

 ## Solving the no-one wants to look at adverts problem

-We can again refer to print advertising to find a way to get people to look at adverts.
-As I said, misdirection and obfuscation have always been a part of advertising.
+We can look to print advertising to see how the Twitters, Facebooks and Googles of this world get people to look at adverts.
+Pre-online marketing wasn’t inherently more ethical than online marketing – it’s just less intrusive and can’t gather any data on the people looking at it.

 Newspapers and, to a lesser degree, magazines profess to maintain a strict line between editorial and advertising.
 It should be obvious to the reader what is an advert and what is journalism.